-The act must have been done by a human being before it can constitute a crime punishable at law.
-Only a human being is under obligation and capable of being published is subject of criminal law.
+The act must have been done by a human being before it can constitute a crime punishable by law.
+Only a human being is under obligation and capable of being published is subject to criminal law.

 Mens rea is an essential ingredient of a criminal offence.
-“Actus non facit reum nisi mens sit rea” is well known maxim of criminal law.it means the act does not make a man guilty unless his intention were so”.
+“Actus non facit reum nisi mens sit rea” is a well-known maxim of criminal law.
+It means the act does not make a man guilty unless his intention were so”.

-From this maxim follows another preposition “Actus me invito actus non est mens actus” means an act done by me against my will is not my act at all.
-This means an act in order to be punishable at law must be voluntary act and at the same time must have done with a criminal intent.
+From this maxim follows another preposition “Actus me invito actus non est mens actus” which means an act done by me against my will is not my act at all.
+This means an act in order to be punishable by law must be a voluntary act and at the same time must have been done with a criminal intent.

-The various offences defined in the indian penal code have a guilty intention or knowledge as an essential ingredient.
-The words like voluntary (under sec.39 of I.P.C), reason to believe (sec.26 of I.P.C), dishonestly (sec.24 of I.P.C), fraudulently (sec.25 of I.P.C) used in the various provisions of the code incorporate the principle of mens rea.
+The various offences defined in the Indian penal code have a guilty intention or knowledge as an essential ingredient.
+Words like voluntary (under sec.39 of I.P.C), a reason to believe (sec.26 of I.P.C), dishonestly (sec.24 of I.P.C), fraudulently (sec.25 of I.P.C) used in the various provisions of the code incorporate the principle of mens rea.

-As stated above, in the absence of guilt mind, a person is not guilty, yet there are many offences which do not require guilty mind as a necessary ingredient.
+As stated above, in the absence of a guilty mind, a person is not guilty, yet there are many offences that do not require a guilty mind as a necessary ingredient.

-The actus rea represent the physical aspect of the crime.
-According to kenng “Actus reus” is such result of human conduct as the law seeks to prevent.
+The actus rea represents the physical aspect of the crime.
+According to Kenng “Actus reus” is such a result of human conduct as the law seeks to prevent.

 Injury

-Under Indian penal code of section 44 “Injury” is defined: According to sec.44 of IPC, the word injury denotes any harm whatsoever illegally caused to any person in body, mind, reputation or property.
+Under the Indian penal code of section 44 “Injury” is defined as: According to sec.44 of IPC, the word injury denotes any harm whatsoever illegally caused to any person in body, mind, reputation, or property.

 Thus, we have seen that there are four elements which constitute a crime.
-However, there are few exception (someone or something that is not included) to this rule.
+However, there are a few exceptions (someone or something that is not included) to this rule.
 Sometimes what constitutes an offence, even if the act is not accompanied by a guilty mind.

-These are the cases of strict liability, for example, the offence of ‘bigamy’ under section 494 (Bigamy) is a crime even though the act is not accompanied with guilty mind.
+These are the cases of strict liability, for example, the offence of ‘bigamy’ under section 494 (Bigamy) is a crime even though the act is not accompanied by a guilty mind.
 Section 399 of the Indian penal code (Making Preparation to Dacoity), sec.
 402 of I.P.C.
-(Assembling for the Purpose of Committing Dacoity), attempt of abetment or conspiracy are crimes, but still no injury has been caused to any person.
+(Assembling for the Purpose of Committing Dacoity), an attempt of abetment or conspiracy are crime, but still, no injury has been caused to any person.

 Stages of Crime

-In Indian penal code,1860 intention to commit crime is not solely punishable, because intention alone cannot constitute a crime.
-For the completion of a crime the following four stages has to be crossed: –
+In the Indian penal code,1860 intention to commit a crime is not solely punishable, because intention alone cannot constitute a crime.
+For the completion of a crime the following four stages have to be crossed: –

 Motive